akensert/molgraph/README.md

 # Graph Neural Networks for Molecular Machine Learning

 ## In progress/unfinished
-This is an early release.
-API compatibility may break in the future.
+This is an early release; things are still being changed/updated.
+Hence, API compatibility may break in the future.

 ## Documentation
 See [readthedocs](https://molgraph.readthedocs.io/en/latest/)